tayabatariq/tayabatariq/README.md

         I am always eager to contribute to projects that inspire creativity and innovation.
     </p>
     <p>
         Let's connect on LinkedIn or GitHub, or reach out directly via email.
-Together, we can create something truly remarkable!
+Together, we can create something truly remarkable.!
     </p>
 </div>